 The Louvre is open every day but Tuesday and the following holidays: Christmas Day, New Year's Day, and International Workers' Day (May 1).
 The hours are: Monday, Thursday, Saturday, and Sunday from 9 a.m. to 6 p.m., and Wednesday and Friday from 9 a.m. to 9:45 p.m.

-As of 2013, admission to the entire museum costs 15 euros.
-Admission is free for those under 18, as well as other individuals with proper documentation.
+As of 2018, admission to the entire museum costs 15 euros (17 euros if ordered online).
+Admission is free for those under 18, as well as other individuals with proper documentation, such as art teachers, pass holders and people with disabilities.
+Admission is also free on certain special days, such as Bastille Day (July 14).